Spiffy-Q/Climate_change_sql_project./README.md

 ### Tools
 SQL - Data cleaning and analysis

+### Findings
+The summary of analysis are as follows:
+- Developed nations tend to have more stable or declining emissions after their peaks in the 2000s, while developing and emerging economies, show a clear upward trend in emissions.
+- The average temperature has generally increased over the last decade, with some notable fluctuations, particularly peaking in 2018, but a more stable trend in recent years.

 ### How to Run the Queries
 1. Download the dataset from [Kaggle](https://kaggl.com).
 2. Import the dataset into your SQL environment.